 I will always respond to your emails within 24 hours of you sending them.
 Please write professional emails.
 Address the person you are talking to and treat them more formally.
-Emails with your professors are different from text messages and it is a good habit to acquire as this is similar to many, not all, workplace cultures.
-Also, help a professor out and include the course name.
-Without seeing your beautiful faces in the physical classroom, I am unable to memorize which name goes with which of my five courses.
+Emails are different from text messages in many workplace cultures and it is good to get in the habit of this being a more formal medium.